-A useful Table of CD Antigens has been prepared by Paul Travers for web viewing with well over 100 human leukocyte cell surface molecules assigned CD designations.
+A useful Table of CD Antigens has been prepared by Paul Travers [no longer found] for web viewing with well over 100 human leukocyte cell surface molecules assigned CD designations.
 Note that some CD antigens have also been named by one of the other conventions.
 For example:

 Some CD antigens are widely expressed on different leukocyte populations while others are expressed on only one type or just a few types of leukocytes.
 For example:

 Commercial listings of anti-CD monoclonal antibodies are easy to find on the web.
 For example, a fairly comprehensive listing is electronically published by Immunotech.